newrelic/nr1-slo-r/README.md

 Example Availability SLO
 ![Screenshot #2](screenshots/screenshot_02.png)

-ALert driven SLOs depend on Alert events being captured by Insights in the SLOR_ALERTS table.
+Alert driven SLOs depend on Alert events being captured by Insights in the SLOR_ALERTS table.
 Please see [SLO/R Alerts Config](./docs/slor_alerts_config.md) to ensure you're set up to capture Alert events.

 Once you've created a few SLOs you should see a view like the following:

 ![Screenshot #4](screenshots/screenshot_04.png)

-### How is SLO/R arriving at the SLO calculations
+### How is SLO/R arriving at the SLO calculations?

 Please see details [Alert SLOs](./docs/alert_slos.md) and [Error SLOs](error_slos.md).